-The term originates from the phrase "Canning'' spam.
-Canning means to dismiss someone from employment, and in this context, it means to expel spam from our emails.
+The term originates from the phrase "Canning" spam.
+Canning means dismissing someone from employment, and in this context, it means expelling spam from our emails.

 The previously existing state laws used bulk (a number threshold), content (commercial), or unsolicited to define spam but failed to describe spam accurately.

-This led Congress to come up with the CAN-SPAM Act to cover more types of spam emails.
-It was a direct response to the rising amount of complaints about the spam emails received by people.
+This led Congress to develop the CAN-SPAM Act to cover more types of spam emails.
+It was a direct response to the rising number of complaints about people's spam emails.

-President George W. Bush passed this CAN-SPAM Act, approved by the House and Senate as a law in December 2003.
+President George W. Bush passed this CAN-SPAM Act, which the House and Senate approved as a law in December 2003.
 However, despite the senators insisting on FTC to enforce the law, it was not widely implemented.

 By December 2005, FTC reported a decrease in the volume of spam reaching people's inboxes due to the implementation of CAN-SPAM and improved anti-spam tech.

 In October 2013, according to a report to Congress, there was a substantial decrease in the number of sexually explicit emails reported as warning labels required by CAN-SPAM are being implemented.

 What are the stipulations of CAN-SPAM?